rsocket/rsocket/Extensions/Leasing/FramesCountLeasing.md

 When a LEASE expires due to time, the value of the __Number of Frames__ that a Requester may make is implicitly 0.

-This frame only supports Metadata, so the Metadata Length header MUST NOT be included, even if the (M)etadata flag is set true.
+This frame only supports Metadata, so the Metadata Length header MUST NOT be included, even if the (M)etadata flag is set to true.

 [wk]: WellKnownLeaseStrategies.md